Chart Color Schemes

 The level of residential development activity in Cockatoo is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates that Cockatoo has experienced around 6 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, approximately 31 homes were approved, with no approvals recorded so far in FY26.
-Despite a declining population, development activity has been adequate relative to population changes.
+AreaSearch analysis of ABS building approval numbers indicates approximately 4 dwellings receiving development approval annually in Cockatoo.
+This results in an estimated 22 homes approved over the past five financial years, from FY-21 to FY-25, with no approvals so far in FY-26.
+Despite population decline in recent years, development activity has been adequate relative to population changes, which is positive for buyers.

 Frequently Asked Questions - Development